CytaStorm/Rubix-Cube-Solver/README.md

 Saturday 28 May 2022 <br />
 Jeff Chen: <br />
-Researched different implementations of beginner's algorithm <br />
+Researched different implementations of beginner's algorithm, since the python one failed, settled on a java based on to take inspiration from <br />

 Sunday 29 May 2022 <br />
 Jeff Chen: <br />
-Tried out 3 different  beginner's method implementations, all failed, began writing a method that directly translated beginner's method<br />
+Java method required heavy, heavy recursion not possible in processing, and so failed, began writing a method that directly translated beginner's method, without recursion<br />
 Gil Zheng: <br />
 Tried to implement a solution, but failed.
 Added MES and XYZ and added the display for it <br />